 The American Continental Army had, in fact, lost New York in part because of a lack of information.
-George Washington underestimated British troop strength and the Americans were quite handily driven out of the city leaving it to the British.
+George Washington underestimated the strength of the British troops, which handily drove the Americans out of the city.

 With Benjamin Tallmadge in charge, the Americans launched a spy ring to infiltrate New York and bring information back to Washington.

-Benjamin Tallmadge was a Long Islander who Washington placed in charge of the army’s intelligence gathering operation in 1778 – after previous efforts had struggled.
-Based in Connecticut, Tallmadge moved away from a system relying on single spies on specific missions to a network system that passed on what information it gathered through a single source – Tallmadge.
+From his base in Connecticut, Tallmadge moved away from a system of single spies on specific missions.
+Instead, he used a network system that passed on what information it gathered through a single source – Tallmadge.

-But Tallmadge had to get the information out of New York to his location in Connecticut.
+But Tallmadge had to get the intelligence out of New York to Connecticut.
 And that’s where Caleb Brewster, Anna Strong and her bloomers come into the picture.

-Anna’s husband Selah had been imprisoned for spying for the Americans.
-Upon his release from custody, which Anna negotiated through her Tory relatives, he moved from the family’s Setauket, N.Y., home to Connecticut – leaving Anna behind.
+The British had imprisoned Anna’s husband Selah for spying for the Americans.
+Anna negotiated his release through her Tory relatives, and he moved from the family’s Setauket, N.Y., home to Connecticut.
+He left Anna behind.

-The Culper Ring provided needed information to Washington, including specific counts of troops and weapons, details of boats being built, information about British plans to use privateers to augment its Navy and names of loyalists covertly supporting Britain.
+The Culper Ring provided essential information to Washington, including specific counts of troops and weapons, details of boats being built, information about British plans to use privateers to augment its Navy and names of Loyalists covertly supporting Britain.

 As the focus of the war shifted south, the Culper Ring wound down its operation.
-Brewster would eventually make Connecticut his home, becoming a blacksmith after the war and joining the forerunner of today’s Coast Guard.
+Caleb Brewster would eventually make Connecticut his home.
+He became a blacksmith after the war and joined the forerunner of today’s Coast Guard.

 Caleb Brewster died in 1827 at the age of 79 in Bridgeport.
 Near his home in Bridgeport a street bears his name.